Qualytics/userguide/docs/anomalies/anomalies.md

 By setting up a datastore and establishing a connection to your data source (database or file system), you create a robust foundation for effective data management and analysis in Qualytics.
 This setup enables you to access, manipulate, and utilize your data efficiently, paving the way for advanced data quality checks, profiling, scanning, anomaly surveillance, and other analytics tasks.

 !!! note
-    For more information, please refer to the documentation- **Configuring Datastores**.
+    For more information, please refer to the documentation on [Configuring Datastores](https://userguide.qualytics.io/quick-start-guide/#configuring-datastores:~:text=the%20Qualytics%20platform.-,Configuring%20Datastores,-Qualytics%20allows%20you)

 ### 2. Catalog Operation

 The Catalog operation involves systematically collecting data structures along with their corresponding metadata.
 This process also includes a thorough analysis of the existing metadata within the datastore.
 This ensures a solid foundation for the subsequent Profile and Scan operations.

 !!! note
-    For more information, please refer to the documentation- **Catalog Operation**.
+    For more information, please refer to the documentation [Catalog Operation](https://userguide.qualytics.io/source-datastore/catalog/#:~:text=Catalog%20Operation%20Status-,Catalog%20Operation,-A%20Catalog%20Operation)

 ### 3. Profile Operation

 The Profile operation enables training of the collected data structures and their associated metadata values.
 This is crucial for gathering comprehensive aggregating statistics on the selected data, providing deeper insights, and preparing the data for quality assessment.

 !!! note
-    For more information, please refer to the documentation- **Catalog Operation**.
+    For more information, please refer to the documentation [Profile Operation](https://userguide.qualytics.io/source-datastore/profile/#:~:text=Profile%20Operation%20Status-,Profile%20Operation,-The%20Profile%20Operation)

 ### 4. Create Authored Checks